-This is one of those posts, but it’s more a rave of the Canon Powershot G7X Mark II than a gear review to be honest.
-It’s also a reminder that with photography bigger is most certainly not always best!
+So, although this is a Canon Powershot G7X Mark II review, it more a rave than a gear review to be honest.
+It’s also a reminder that in photography bigger is most certainly not always best!

 (PS: Just so you know, this post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but I might get a small commission by recommending stuff that I love using, which helps to keep the site running.)

 The best camera is the one you have with you

 It’s easy to forget that often quoted phrase, “the best camera is the one you have with you”.
 When you’re always chasing your next breathtaking image, it makes sense that you want to have the best equipment for the job.
 Like a great lens and a camera with ALL the megapixels.

 The question is – how often do you leave your great (big, heavy) DSLR behind?
 You know those non-photography outings when you see a great shot and end up using your phone, because you didn’t bring your gear?
 Let’s face it, your family or friends don’t want to hang around while you go all photo crazy.

 Besides, if you have your camera with you and you take it out of the bag, you’re not going to just take one shot, put it back in the back and move on.
 Are you?